techidaily/site-facebook/source/_posts/how-to-recover-your-facebook-account-when-you-cant-log-in.md

 ### Log Back Into Your Facebook Account

- If you managed to regain access to your account, and if you suspect that[your Facebook account was hacked](https://www.makeuseof.com/tag/facebook-hacked-heres-tell-fix/) , immediately change your password and update your contact information.
+ If you managed to regain access to your account, and if you suspect that [your Facebook account was hacked](https://www.makeuseof.com/tag/facebook-hacked-heres-tell-fix/) , immediately change your password and update your contact information.

  These are key steps in securing your Facebook account.
 Be sure to remove any email addresses or phone numbers that are not your own or that you can no longer access.

- We strongly recommend that you[enable two-factor authentication on all of your social media accounts](https://www.makeuseof.com/tag/setup-two-factor-authentication-social-accounts/) , so that this won't happen again.
+ We strongly recommend that you [enable two-factor authentication on all of your social media accounts](https://www.makeuseof.com/tag/setup-two-factor-authentication-social-accounts/) , so that this won't happen again.

 ## 3\.
 Use a Device Facebook Will Recognize

  Often, it's not possible to recover a Facebook account using the options above.
 Maybe you lost access to the email address and phone number you once added to your profile.
 Or maybe a hacker changed this information.
 In that case, your only hope is to use a device Facebook will recognize.

- Use the internet connection and computer or phone from which you've frequently logged into your Facebook account to access the[Get back on Facebook](https://www.facebook.com/recover/account/) page.
+ Use the internet connection and computer or phone from which you've frequently logged into your Facebook account to access the [Get back on Facebook](https://www.facebook.com/recover/account/) page.

  If you see this image, you're out of luck.
 Facebook says it's not safe for them to give you another way to log in, and that they must stop anyone who doesn't own this account from getting into it.
 However, you're not out of options, yet.